 In determining your overall gain or overall loss from all passive activities or any passive activity, take into account only passive activity deductions.
-Do not take into account deductions that are not passive activity deductions.

-Passive activity deductions include all deductions from activities that are passive activities for the tax year and all deductions from passive activities that were disallowed under the passive loss rules in prior tax years and carried forward to the tax year under section 469(b).
+Passive activity deductions include all deductions from activities that are passive activities for the tax year and all deductions from passive activities that were disallowed under the PAL rules in prior tax years and carried forward to the tax year under section 469(b).
 See Regulations section 1.469-1(f)(4).